yeoman-projects/generator-jhipster-ngx-charts/README.md

 As this is a [JHipster](https://www.jhipster.tech/) module, we expect you have JHipster and its related tools already installed:

+This module works only with Angular.
+(Not React)

 - [Installing JHipster](https://www.jhipster.tech/installation/)

 # Installation